akhilprs/EagleUserbot/README.md

 # Installing

 > Click on options to expand.
-This will show you the details of hosting templates via different platforms and a quick guide.
+In general, you need a hosting server to run your bot.

 <details>